ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 42. Death Shepherds should now be blocked from resurrecting other Death Shepherds.
 43. Priestess Gut, Dror Raglin, Ketheric/Myrkul, and the Bulette have been given a safety check that will forcibly nuke their HP to 0 once it reaches 2 to hopefully avoid whatever bugs sometimes stop them from properly dying.
 44. (Optional) Absolute Wrath: Resiliency Weave only applies 1 point of damage reduction per stack instead of 2 (making it half as annoying).
+45. REMOVED Bard College of Whispers.
+46. REMOVED Ambition and Solidarity Clerics.
+47. ADDED Cat's Cleric Changes, which gives Knowledge Clerics access to Magical Secrets, and War Clerics access to Extra Attack.
+48. REMOVED Oath of Zeal.
+49. REMOVED Oath of the Phoenix.
+50. REMOVED Oath of the Storm.
+51. REMOVED Quickened Oaths and Non-Concentration Smites (these are redundant with Listo's master spell patcher).
+52. REMOVED Displacer Beast as a Ranger Companion.
+53. REMOVED Ranger Stargazer.
+54. REMOVED Grim Surgeon, Misfortune Bringer, Debonaire, Scout, Mastermind, and Inquisitive from Rogue.
+55. ADDED Book of Rogues, which includes Scout, Mastermind, Inquisitive, Soulknife, and Phantom for Rogues.
+56. REMOVED Frozen Sorcery and Spellfire Sorcery.
+57. REMOVED The Sorcerer King, The Undead, The Fathooomless, The Genie, and The Star patrons from Warlocks.
+58. REMOVED Hedge Mage and Graviturgy from Wizard.
+59. REMOVED Blackguard.
+Play an Oathbreaker or Bleakwalker.
+60. REMOVED Pale Oak Faithwarden Enhanced, Bane's Cane, Rat-Catcher's Flute, Misc Act 1 Caster Equipment, Theif's Trinkets, [ModIO] Cloaks of Faerun, [ModIO]] Blade of the Gluttonous Prince, and Sarymsak's gloves.
+61. REMOVED Arcanist Feat and Experimental Alchemy as a Feat.
+62. REMOVED Platinum Dragonborn, Orc Half-Elf, Enter Maztica - Desert Dwarf, Haunted Warriors - Ghostwise, [ModIO] Half-Azer Dwarf,  Goblins, Hoggoblins, Beyond Faerun, and Fantastical Multiverse.

 ## Listonomicon v8.0.1 Spells 2.0 Edition